farukeryilmaz/bytepack/CONTRIBUTING.md

 ### Code Formatting
 BytePack adheres to a consistent coding style to maintain the readability and maintainability of the code. `clang-format` tool is used for automatic code formatting.
 A `.clang-format` file is provided at the root of the repository.
 Please ensure your contributions follow this style.
-- Formatting Your Code: Before commiting and submitting your pull request, please format your code using clang-format.
+- Formatting Your Code: Before committing and submitting your pull request, please format your code using clang-format.
   1. Go to root directory of the project.
   2. Run the command on the command-line: `clang-format -i ./include/bytepack/bytepack.hpp`

 Adhering to these formatting guidelines helps me efficiently review and merge your contributions.

 ### Use of Third-Party Libraries
 If you want to add a third-party library, please submit a GitHub issue to discuss it before making significant changes.

 ## Community and Communication
 Direct communication through GitHub issues and pull requests is the primary way to discuss the project.
 If you have any questions or want to discuss a feature idea, feel free to open an issue.
 You can also reach out to me directly via e-mail: `faruk [at] farukeryilmaz [dot] com`